Ismail-Ai404/YelpCamp-Fullstack/README.md

 ## 🎯 Project Overview

 YelpCamp is a robust, real-world application inspired by Yelp — but tailored for adventurers and nature lovers.
-It’s more than just CRUD: it showcases modern full-stack development with secure sessions, cloud storage, map integration, and elegant UI/UX.
+It's more than just CRUD: it showcases modern full-stack development with React frontend, Express API backend, secure authentication, cloud storage, map integration, and elegant UI/UX.

 Built from scratch, this project demonstrates mastery in:
+- **Frontend**: React.js with hooks, context API, and React Router
-- Backend architecture & RESTful routing
+- **Backend**: Express.js API with RESTful routes
-- Database modeling with associations
+- **Database**: MongoDB with Mongoose ODM and associations
-- Frontend templating & interactivity
+- **Authentication**: Session-based auth with Passport.js
-- Deployment & environment management
+- **Deployment**: Full-stack architecture & environment management

 ---